Hausdorff dimension estimates for Sudler products with positive lower bound: The main ideas -- proof of the theorems assuming technical lemmas

 On the other hand, using also the fact that $b_i\le a_{i+1}$, we have

 which shows \eqref{eps_min_max}.
 The statement in \eqref{eps_min_max_new} now follows immediately from \eqref{eps_min_max} and Definition/Proposition \ref{prop_lambda_def}. \end{proof}

-Having this established, we present Lemma \ref{new_idea_lem}, which is from a technical perspective, the main ingredient of this article.
-It can be seen as an analogue of the convergence of subsequences established in \cite{tech_zaf,grepstadII}.
+Having this established, we present Lemma \ref{new_idea_lem}, which is, from a technical perspective, the main ingredient of this article.
+It can be seen as an analog of the convergence along subsequences established in \cite{tech_zaf,grepstadII}.

 \begin{lem} Let $n_0 \ge 10, T \ge n_0+2$ and $m \in \N$ be fixed parameters.
 For any $\cc \in \{1,2,3\}^9$, let